Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 How we engineer it out

-Backward-inclined / airfoil wheels for low aerodynamic tone; designed to <85 dB(A) @ 1 m as standard, <80 dB(A) with inlet/discharge silencers and acoustic-lagged casing, <75 dB(A) with an acoustic enclosure — with attenuator selection matched to the measured tunnel or shaft acoustics.
+Backward-inclined / airfoil wheels for low aerodynamic tone; designed toward a predicted <85 dB(A) @ 1 m, with silencer/enclosure scope selected to your stated site sound limit — <80 dB(A) with inlet/discharge silencers and acoustic-lagged casing, <75 dB(A) with an acoustic enclosure — attenuator selection matched to the measured tunnel or shaft acoustics.

 How we design for it